What is Teratozoospermia or Abnormal Sperm Morphology- Causes, Symptoms & Treatment

 Dr. Namita Kotia has been practicing infertility treatment at Aastha Fertility Care since 2010, and during this time, she has helped around 2000+ couples become parents through IVF treatment and also other assisted reproductive technology (ART) methods like ICSI, IUI, GIFT, etc. Dr. Namita provides her patients with the best possible care and treatment options.

 From hormonal disorders to disrupted functioning of the testes and ovaries, infertility is at the spike in the world.
 It is defined as a clinical condition in which women and men cannot achieve natural pregnancy without birth control after a year of intercourse.
-According to AIIMS, 12-15% of couples in India are facing fertility issues.
+According to AIIMS, New Delhi, 10-15% of married couples are facing fertility issues.
 Infertility can be caused by several factors, with both men and women contributing to it.

 What is Teratozoospermia?

-- A distinct, clean cap covering the sperm’s head,
+- A distinct, clean cap covers 40% to 70% of the sperm’s head

 Teratozoospermia produces wonky-looking sperms that may have a round head, two heads, or two tails.
 Semen Analysis or Seminogram is done to check sperm morphology.
 It helps determine whether men’s sperms are damaged or not, highlighting the infertility issue.